marplemr/oren.github.io/talks/docker-los-angeles.md

 # Docker Los Angeles - Lightning Talks

 At this month's [Docker Los Angeles Meetup](http://www.meetup.com/Docker-Los-Angeles/events/232148397) we had an hour dedicated for lighting talks.
-The main rule is you only have 5 minutes.
-I assumed that there is no need to prepare.
-What can go wrong in 5 minutes, right?
-Nope.
-I was in for a fun ride from the first second of my talk - my laptop's was not even setup properly with the projector...
+Each speaker has only 5 minutes.
+The talks were very entertaining and insightful.
+It was a great event filled with passionate techies from the local Docker community.

 <iframe width="640" height="480" src="https://www.youtube.com/embed/79RgM83Su6A" frameborder="0" allowfullscreen></iframe>